agsb/6502.forth/srcs/notes.md

 ;
 ;       Why another Forth?
 To learn how to.
 ;
-;       for use in the 6502.toy SBC
+;       for use in the 65C02.toy SBC
+;
+;   order in stack:
+;
+;       as words order, lsb 0 1 msb
+;
+;       as double, order TOS lsb 2 3 0 1 msb // NOS lsb 6 7 4 5 msb
+;
+;       as multibyte, count 0 1 lsb 2 3 4 5 6 7 8 9 msb etc
 ;
 ;-----------------------------------------------------------------------
 ;